kuchdaddy5/Final-Project/README.md

 ## Created by Tyler Kuchan at Syracuse University

 'finalprojectTKK.ipynb'
 Includes code for the final project of this class.
+Enjoy.